A shorter, sharper half-slice for paddlers who want to throw down, this Storm is one to chase ⛈️.

 A contoured hull

-The large planing surface with great release edges loosens up the hull and makes the Storm come alive on a wave.
+With width maintained throughout the kayak’s length, and great release edges loosen up the hull and make the Storm come alive on a wave.

 Large planing surface